 You may already be familiar with the {char} tag-synonym {c}-which follows syntax 3 and allows you to output any ASCII character.
-If not, see Displaying characters using ASCII code in [P] smcl.
+If not, see Displaying characters using ASCII and extended ASCII codes in [P] smcl.
 All the features of {char}, except for the line-drawing characters, may be used in graph text.